 2.5.3 Historic Built Environment Resources

-ESA considers that the Project will not have an effect on historic period built environment resources.
-The 12 historic-aged structures within the Project Area previously have been determined Not Eligible for listing in the NRHP.
+ESA considers that the Project will not have an effect on any register-eligible historic period built environment resources.
+The 12 historic-aged properties within the Project Area have been previously determined Not Eligible for listing in the NRHP.